rrana2208/java-demo/README.md

-# java-demo
+Java-demo project dev branch
-This is a test poeject in java which is used to demo the CI / CD pipelne.
+it is used to test the new feature and new code addition.